royalapplications/docs/src/products/royalts/reference/connections/rdp.md

 > [!Tip]
 > This field is often used for Azure based connections.
 After importing .rdp files created by the Azure portal, you may find specific load balancing cookies in your configuration.

+#### KDC Proxy URL

+Specifies the KDC proxy URL used for Kerberos over HTTPS when using Microsoft RDP with MsRdpEx.

 ## ![](/r2023/images/RoyalTS/Application/SVG_PageRDSGateway_32.svg#img_header) Remote Desktop Gateway